miticdalibor/se_project1/README.md

  - When the user is running the free lunch function via the app, the pipeline must preprocess the selected data prior to the traning of the modell.
  - When the pipeline gets data, it has to remove all missing values.
  - When the pipeline gets data, it has to scale the data.
- - When the data finishes the preprocessing via the pipeline, different models should be used to be trained on the for later comparison of the models.
+ - When the data finishes the preprocessing via the pipeline, different models should be used to be trained for later comparison of the models.

 - Technologisch